leochong0108/Intelligent-Campus-Enquiry-System/README.md

 📖 Overview

-The Smart Information Counter solves the problem of limited availability and "hallucinations" in traditional AI chatbots.
+The Intelligent Campus Enquiry System solves the problem of limited availability and "hallucinations" in traditional AI chatbots.
 Unlike generic LLMs, this system retrieves answers strictly from a verified university Knowledge Base (KB).

 It features a Hybrid Search Engine (Vector Semantic Search + Fuzzy Logic) to ensure high accuracy.
 If the AI cannot find an answer with high confidence (>65%), it gracefully falls back to a "Request Human Assistance" flow, creating a Human-in-the-Loop feedback cycle where administrators can convert failed queries into new training data.
 <br><br>